 By convention, 1 in 50 means 1g in 50mL.

-If there is 1g in 50mL, then obviously we have 2g in 100mL.
+If there is 1g in 50mL, there is 2g in 100mL.

-After dilution, the amount of ingredient remains the same (2g) and the total amount of vehicle becomes 1000mL.
+After dilution, the amount of active ingredient remains the same (2g) and the total amount of vehicle becomes 1000mL.

-- P = 0.2
+- p = 0.2

-- R = 500
+- r = 500

-- A = 0.002
+- a = 0.002

 We need to convert mg to g and hence ‘a’ = 2mg.

-Section 2 – Serial Dilutions
+Section 2 – Serial dilutions